SeaWulf GPU Usage Guide

 sbatch [...]

-You can open an interactive shell onto a GPU node with the following:
+You can open an interactive shell onto a GPU node with the following command:

 srun -J [job_name] -N 1 -p gpu --ntasks-per-node=28 --pty bash

-Note: If you are using the a100 queues, you will not get any GPU allocations by default - you must request them explicitly.
+Note: If you are using the A100 queues, you must request GPU allocations explicitly.
 For example, to request an interactive session with one GPU:

 srun -J [job_name] -N 1 -p a100 --gpus=1 --pty bash

-Similarly, in a slurm job script, you would have to add the --gpus flag:
+Similarly, in a SLURM job script, you would have to add the '--gpus' flag as follows:

 #!/bin/bash